MatHeartGaming/G-Repo/README.md

 * A trend is to select a number of top starred repositories, which are the most voted repositories by GitHub users.

 ### Problems :no_entry:
-- [x] #1:  **Limitations of the Github API**; *The GitHub Search API, which also allows you to download information about the repositories, returns a maximum of 1000 results.
+- [x] #1:  **Limitations of the Github API**; *The GitHub Search API, which also allows to download information about the repositories, returns a maximum of 1000 results.
 So if a query returns more than 1000 results, they are truncated for best-matching.*

 - [x] #2: **Repository not containing the files in the required programming language**; *The search often returns repositories that are not actually written in the requested programming language.*

-- [x] #3: **Non-English language repositories**; *Not all repositories are written in English, so as a result of a search it is very likely that the user gets repositories with a readme written in different language(s).*
+- [x] #3: **Non-English language repositories**; *Not all repositories are written in English, so as a result of a search it is very likely that the user gets repositories with a readme written in different language(s) and these should be discarded.*
 ___

 ### Launch Requirements